The Two Forms of the Canine Parvovirus

 The Cardiac Form of the Canine Parvovirus

-The cardiac form of the Canine Parvovirus is rare and mostly infects puppies while they’re still in their mother’s uterus.
+The cardiac form of the Canine Parvovirus is rare and mostly infects puppies while they’re still in their mother’s uterus or those under three months of age.
 That can happen when a female dog infected with the Canine Parvovirus, whether or not showing symptoms, becomes pregnant.
 The virus travels from the mother’s system to the growing puppies by crossing the placenta.
 By the time the female dog gives birth, the puppies will have already developed several abnormalities.

 Since the virus targets the heart muscle, infected puppies usually die shortly after birth due to breathing difficulties caused by pulmonary edema—a condition that takes place when the heart is unable to pump and circulate blood properly.
 In some cases, the cardiac form of the Canine Parvovirus manages to damage not only the heart muscles, but also the brain, lungs, kidneys, and the blood vessel linings of their host.